Nithe14/FirstSentanceGuess/README.md

 } // and so on
 ```

-Run this commands to run the app:
+Run this commands in your terminal to run the app:

 ```bash
 git clone https://github.com/Nithe14/FirstSentanceGuess.git